Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Empirical Study

 \subsection{Prompt and Input Data}

-LLM’s prompts were divided into two main types: \textit{system prompt}, which defines the behavior, and \textit{user prompt}, which gives instructions regarding a given task.
+LLM's prompts were divided into two main types: \textit{system prompt}, which defines the behavior, and \textit{user prompt}, which gives instructions regarding a given task.

 In our study, the final prompts combine one system prompt with one user prompt. \autoref{table:prompts_design} reports all the prompts that were used for our experiments.
 We considered two system prompts: VD-Sys1 gives the LLM a \textit{detailed} role for vulnerability detection.
 In contrast, VD-Sys2 had a more \textit{generic} role, as described by Zhou et al.~\cite{zhou2024}.
-Similarly, we designed two different types of user prompts to detect a vulnerability: VD-User1 presents a concise request for vulnerability detection, whereas VD-User2 provides more descriptive instruction as used by Zhou et al.~\cite{zhou2024}.
+Similarly, we designed two different types of user prompts to detect a vulnerability: U1 presents a concise request for vulnerability detection, whereas VD-User2 provides more descriptive instruction as used by Zhou et al.~\cite{zhou2024}.

 For the classification of CWE (RQ\textsubscript{2}), we introduced two system prompts (CWE-Sys1 and CWE-Sys2) and two user prompts (CWE-UserZ and CWE-UserF).
 CWE-Sys1 is a similar prompt compared to VD-Sys1, which provides a more specific role for CWE classification.
 Conversely, CWE-Sys2 is the same prompt as VD-Sys2~\cite{zhou2024}.
 CWE-UserZ is a user prompt for CWE classification with a zero-shot setting (i.e., without any examples).
 CWE-UserF is for CWE classification experiments with the few-shot setting, and it has a list of the top 25 CWEs comparable to CWE-UserZ.
 To form the final prompt text, we concatenated an input code snippet with one of our described prompt strategies.